SAP-samples/cloud-sdk-learning-journey/ts-adman/README.md

 ## Running the app

-From terminal, in the root folder of project ts-adman please run:
+From terminal, in the root folder of project **ts-adman** please run the following commands:

 ```sh
 npm install